Construction Accident Lawyer NYC

 Have you recently been hurt in a construction accident in NYC?
 You may have the right to recover compensation for your medical bills, lost wages, and suffering.
 The experienced NYC construction accident lawyers at The Platta Law Firm will help you fight to maximize your financial recovery.

 Our attorneys are the fiercest advocates for injured construction workers in New York City.
-We go toe-to-toe with insurance companies every day – and win big for our clients.
-Since our founding, we’ve won hundreds of Millions of dollars in life-changing settlements and verdicts on their behalf.
+We go toe-to-toe with insurance companies every day and win big for our clients.
+Since our founding, we have won hundreds of millions of dollars in life-changing settlements and verdicts on their behalf.

 Many factors will affect how much money you can get after getting hurt on a construction site in New York City.

 - What types of injuries have you suffered?

 - Are you expected to make a full recovery?

 - How will your injuries affect your ability to work – now and in the future?

 - How have you been impacted by the trauma of your construction accident?

 - Are you going to pursue workers’ compensation benefits, file a lawsuit, or both?